 The recording of ‘biometric information’ here basically involves:

-- The self-service kiosk taking a photograph of your face;
+- The self-service kiosk taking a photograph of the applicant’s face;

-- The self-service kiosk scanning your passport; and
+- The self-service kiosk scanning the applicant’s passport; and

 - The self-service kiosk capturing a digital signature.